ndepaz/CustomCollect/README.md

 ### A current of way of setting response objects.
 The static method all() in this case will return a collection.
-In most cases, you would need to loop through each object, after manipulating which properties will be send or hidden to front-end, then you could create a dynamic object so it can be passed to the front end as json etc..
+In most cases, you would need to loop through each object, after manipulating which properties will be send or hidden to front-end, then you could create a dynamic object so this can be passed to the front end as json etc..

 ```sh
 $users = User::all()